ekhmoi/what-appears/_chapters/03-how-feelings-appear/08-recap.md

-## Part II Recap: Feelings in What Appears
+## Part III Recap: Feelings in What Appears

-Part II was about turning up the lights on the affective side of experience.
+Part III was about turning up the lights on the affective side of experience.

 Not as something separate from “real life”, but as: